Geminga: Discovery and identification

 Geminga was the first example of an unidentified gamma-ray source, a source which could not be associated with any objects known at other wavelengths.
 It was first detected as a significant excess of gamma rays over the expected background of diffuse Galactic emission, by the SAS-2 satellite (Fichtel et al. 1975) and subsequently by the COS-B satellite.
-The SAS-2 group reported a pulsation in the gamma-ray signal, with period approximately 59 s, although the limited number of detected gamma rays (121 over a period of four months) led them to conclude that the pulsation was not statistically compelling.
+The SAS-2 group reported a pulsation in the gamma-ray signal, with period approximately 59 second, although the limited number of detected gamma rays (121 over a period of four months) led them to conclude that the pulsation was not statistically compelling.
 Due to the limited angular resolution of the instrument (approximately 2.5° at 100MeV) and the small number of gamma rays detected, the exact location of the source was uncertain, constrained only to be within a relatively large "error region".
 At the time of detection, four weak radio sources were known within this region, two supernova remnants bordered it and a known satellite galaxy to the Milky Way lay nearby.
 None of these known sources were convincing associations to the gamma-ray source, and the SAS-2 team suggested that an undiscovered radio-pulsar was the most likely progenitor.

-Despite the investment of a significant amount of observation time, the source remained unidentified through the COS-B era; their data did, however, rule out the claimed 59 s pulsation.
+Despite the investment of a significant amount of observation time, the source remained unidentified through the COS-B era; their data did, however, rule out the claimed 59 second pulsation.
 Many claims were made about the source during this time, but its nature remained a mystery until the identification of a candidate source by the Einstein x-ray satellite, 1E 0630+178.
 The characteristics of the x-ray source were unique: large x-ray to optical luminosity, no radio emission detected by the sensitive VLA instrument, point-like emission in the Einstein imager and an estimated distance of approximately 100 pc, placing it within the Galaxy.
-An association between the gamma-ray and x-ray sources was not conclusively made until the ROSAT x-ray imager detected a 237 ms pulsation, which was also seen in gamma rays by the EGRET instrument and retrospectively in the COS-B and SAS-2 data.
+An association between the gamma-ray and x-ray sources was not conclusively made until the ROSAT x-ray imager detected a 0.237 second pulsation, which was also seen in gamma rays by the EGRET instrument and retrospectively in the COS-B and SAS-2 data.
 Geminga thus appeared to be the first example of a radio-quiet pulsar, and served as an illustration of the difficulty of associating gamma-ray emission with objects known at other wavelengths: some characteristic of the gamma-ray source, such as periodicity or variability, must be identified in candidate counterparts at other wavelengths in order to make the connection of their identity.

-Finally, this principle held true when radio emissions of matching 237 ms periodicity were found at previously unsurveyed frequencies of 100 MHz and below.
+Finally, this principle held true when radio emissions of matching 0.237 second periodicity were found at previously unsurveyed frequencies of 100 MHz and below.

 Proper motion

-The proper motion of Geminga is 178.2 mas/year which corresponds (at a distance of 250 pc) to a projected velocity of 205 kilometres per second.
+The proper motion of Geminga is 178.2 ± 1.8 mas/year which corresponds (at a distance of 250 pc) to a transverse velocity of 211 kilometers per second.
 This velocity is very fast for a star, comparable to Barnard's Star.